 Want to know which other “benefits” you should be showcasing, or need help qualifying and quantifying each in terms your CEO will understand?

-Join me on September 21 for a 45-minute “coffee break” conversation with Group Mobile’s president Darin White and Field Technologies Editor Sarah Nicastro about this very topic.
+View the recorded webinar for a 45-minute “coffee break” conversation with Group Mobile’s president Darin White and Field Technologies Editor Sarah Nicastro about this very topic.
 We’ll go into more detail about what you can and should be doing to secure executive buy-in for your next mobility project.